Endpoint

 domain | string | Domain portion of the address |

-credits_used | integer | Credits deducted — always 3 for this endpoint |
+credits_used | integer | Credits deducted — 1 (email only) or 3 (email + phone) |

 When to use vs /v1/email

-/v1/email (1cr) | /v1/deliverability (3cr) | |
+/v1/email (1cr) | /v1/deliverability (up to 3cr) | |

 |---|---|---|